Build a Plan to Keep Pets Safe in Emergencies

-You want to make it as easy as possible for someone else to care for your pet(s) if it becomes necessary.
+The goal is to make it as easy as possible for someone else to care for your pet(s) if it becomes necessary.

-- Prepare a two-week supply of pet food, medications, and pet care supplies (e.g., cat litter, carrier, enrichment toys, etc.) — have as much of this packed and ready as possible
+- Prepare a two-week supply of pet food, medications, and pet care supplies (e.g., cat litter, carrier, enrichment toys, etc.) — have as much of this packed and ready as possible.

-- Include copies of your pet’s vaccination records, medication schedule, and veterinarian contact information
+- Include copies of your pet’s vaccination records, medication schedule, and veterinarian contact information.

-- Include detailed care instructions, e.g., your pet’s diet, walking routines and any important behavioral notes
+- Include detailed care instructions, e.g., your pet’s diet, walking routines and any important behavioral notes.

 - Ensure your pet's collar tag and microchip information is up to date.
 To register a microchip, visit 24PetWatch or the Found Animals registry.
 For registered chips, address info / personal details can be updated at MyPethealth.com.

 - Print and fill out “Animals Inside” cards to put on your doors/windows to alert first responders that there are pet(s) in your home.

 - Give the Emergency Pet Authorization form to your emergency contact in case the support of a local agency (e.g. animal care and control) is needed.
 This form authorizes local agencies to access your home and take temporary custody of your animals if your emergency contacts are unable to retrieve them on your behalf.